sugarlabs/musicblocks/guide/BeginnersGuideToMusicBlocks.md

 You can watch the [video here](https://musicblocks.net/) to check out what Music Blocks is.

-This is a beginner's Guide that introduces the very basics of Music Blocks which are:- note, pitch, stacks, and simple transformations.
+This is a beginner's Guide that introduces the very basics of Music Blocks and simple transformations.

 ## <a name="TOC"></a> Table of Contents
 1. [Basic Keywords](#BasicKeywords)